 When you use our secure online donation or payment pages you will be directed to a specialist supplier company, who will receive your credit card number and contact information to process the transaction.
 We do not retain your credit or debit card details.

-If you, a relative, or friend are cared for or supported by St Columba’s Hospice, the personal and/or sensitive personal information you provide to us will be used only for the purposes of providing you with services, or training or monitoring the quality of our services.
+If you, a relative, or friend are cared for or supported by St Columba’s Hospice Care, the personal and/or sensitive personal information you provide to us will be used only for the purposes of providing you with services, or training or monitoring the quality of our services.
 We will not disclose your personal information to any third party without your consent, except in the following circumstances:

 We will not use your information for other purposes without your permission.
 If you tell us about your own experience with terminal illness or the experience of someone else, we will explain how we will use that information.
 If you don’t want us to use such information for other purposes or change your mind at any time, it will not affect any services we provide to you.